erikorange/aprs-digipeater/README.md

 ```

 ## Modify text colors
-This is an optional step to allow the display of color text on a black background when using the `direwolf -t 1` option.
-Make these changes in `direworlf/src/textcolor.c`:
+This is an optional step to enable the display of color text on a black background when using the `direwolf -t 1` option.
+Make these changes in `direwolf/src/textcolor.c`:

 Change the second array element of this line from this: